 That’s why I did things the hard way — but the right way — by canvassing streets, getting to know landlords, and gradually ingratiating myself into the tightly knit Los Angeles commercial real estate community.

 Along the way, I found plenty of peers to admire.
-I also came across certain contemporaries, however, who either crashed and burned spectacularly or somehow continue to manage churning out mediocre work to this day.
+I also came across certain contemporaries, however, who either crashed and burned spectacularly or somehow continue to manage to churn out mediocre work to this day.

 Consider this my (albeit early) memoirs regarding what it takes to be a commercial real estate agent in Los Angeles or anywhere else.
 More than that, the following is my testament to the one timeless principle that has contributed to my success more than anything else: Right place, right time.